The Mandalorian: We now have a translation of Boba Fett's message

 The latest episode of The Mandalorian saw bounty hunter Boba Fett reveal his chain code to Mando, proving the Mandalorian beskar armor really belongs to him.
 Mando understands the symbols.
 Boba Fett understands them.
 Even Fennec Shand (Ming-Na Wen) appears to understand them.
-Thanks to Reddit, we can too.
+Thanks to Star Wars fan site Fantha Tracks and Reddit, we can too.

-The symbols look to be written in a different language, but according to Reddit user zackgardner, "it appears chaincodes basically function in a pedigree or family tree."
+The symbols are written in Star Wars alphabet Aurebesh, Fantha Tracks writer Sander de Lange and Reddit user zackgardner provided translations.
+"It appears chaincodes basically function in a pedigree or family tree," zackgardner noted.

-Whether that makes sense to you or not, here's the translated message: "Foundling, Took into… The year the...
+Whether this makes sense to you or not, here's the translated message: "Foundling, Took into… The year the...
 Concord Dawn, Mentor Jast, Father Fett, Boba Fett."

 Before we translate the translation, here's a better look at the deciphered message (thanks to SWLibriComics on Imgur).
 The symbols appear to be letters with parts clipped off: